The Compassion of the Lord

 There were stalls with fruit and vegetables, a luggage rack, clothing stalls, and a man who strangely seemed to do nothing but sell parts for vacuum cleaners.
 The place was always milling with people looking for a bargain.

 Centuries later, Jesus took up these words and applied them to Himself.
 “If anyone thirsts,” He said, “let him come to me and drink” (John 7:37).
-The street trader is the Son of God.
-He offers to satisfy the deep thirsts within your soul.
-But His stall is one among many.
+The street trader is the Son of God, and He offers to satisfy the deep thirsts within your soul.

 In today’s market, many are preoccupied at the sports stall.
 Others are looking for what will satisfy them on the marriage stall.
 Others are rummaging around in the career, travel, or entertainment stalls.